-I first discovered the whole roasted cabbage concept during a mindless Instagram scrolling marathon (you know the type…).
+I first discovered the whole roasted cabbage concept during a mindless Instagram scrolling marathon (you know the type).
 As a Ukrainian, I adore cabbage, but have never thought to do this and was very intrigued.

 Scoring the cabbage would allow for more surface area to brown and result in more crisp, caramelized edges (the most delicious part).
-Secondly, it would allow the mustard glaze to seep into the cuts, seasoning the cabbage from the inside.
+Secondly, it would allow the mustard glaze to seep into the interior, seasoning the cabbage from the inside.
 Lastly, I decided to stuff garlic slices into the cuts to infuse the cabbage with garlicky flavor (just like one would with porchetta or pernil).

 Between the smoked paprika-mustard glaze, the tomato sauce, and the charred edges, this cabbage has the vibe of vegetarian cabbage rolls, but with considerably less fuss.
 It’s the perfect vegan main course, especially for when you wanna impress your guests (like on Thanksgiving).